ajpen/Sixteen-Fourteen-Codec/Readme.md

 # Sixteen Fourteen Hex Codec

+**Note: ** Obligatory *NOT FOR PRODUCTION* warning, although I don't know how you'd use it in production in the first place.

 Sixteen Fourteen Hex Codec contains methods for encoding 14 bit signed integers into 16 bit hexadecimals and vice versa.

 Sixteen Fourteen Hex Codec or `sixteen14encoding` contains both a CLI application for encoding/decoding and a class exposing `encode/decode` methods.